GAINS: Gaussian-based Inverse Rendering from Sparse Multi-View Captures: Introduction

-We conduct extensive experiments on two synthetic benchmarks (TensorIR~\cite{Jin2023TensoIR}, which provides ground-truth albedo and relighting supervision, and Syn4Relight~\cite{zhang2022invrender}, which additionally includes ground-truth roughness), as well as one real-world dataset~\cite{verbin2022refnerf}.
-GAINS consistently outperforms state-of-the-art Gaussian-based inverse rendering methods across geometry and material estimation tasks.
-The improvements are especially pronounced under sparse-view conditions, though our method also achieves competitive results with dense inputs.
-We further perform detailed ablation studies to analyze the contributions of each prior and demonstrate how their combination yields the most robust and physically consistent inverse rendering results.
+We conduct extensive experiments on two synthetic benchmarks (Shiny Blen\-der \cite{verbin2022refnerf}, extended with ground-truth albedo and relighting, and Synthetic4Relight \cite{zhang2022invrender}, which additionally includes ground-truth roughness), as well as one real-world dataset~\cite{verbin2022refnerf}.
+GAINS consistently outperforms state-of-the-art Gaussian-based inverse rendering methods across geometry and material estimation tasks by a significant margin.
+For example, GAINS outperforms state-of-the-art Ref-Gaussian \cite{yao2025refGS} in relighting on Synthetic4Relight \cite{zhang2022invrender} by 28.16 vs. 24.29 in PSNR and on Shiny Blender\cite{verbin2022refnerf} by 22.29 vs. 17.26 in PSNR.
+While the improvements are especially pronounced under sparse-view conditions, our method also achieves competitive results with dense inputs.
+We further perform detailed ablation studies to analyze the contributions of each foundation model prior and demonstrate how their combination yields the most robust and physically consistent inverse rendering results.